-In the Integrated Quantum Optoelectronics Lab, we are building ultra low-power nanoscale optoelectronic devices by engineering the interaction between light and matter.
+In the NOISE-Lab, we are building ultra low-power nanoscale optoelectronic devices by engineering the interaction between light and matter.
 A fundamental tradeoff in integrated photonics exists between the extent at which one can engineer the amplitude, phase and frequency of light and the energy, speed, active area, and cost needed to do so.
 In our research, we want to address this tradeoff by exploring new materials (with strong electro-optic and nonlinear optical properties), new photonic devices (nanoscale high quality resonators) and new system architectures (different types of coupled resonator architectures coupled via optoelectronic feedback circuits) to sculpt and tune the properties of light at few photon levels.
-If you are interested, you can see here the recent talk given by Arka in UW-EEresearch colloquium.
+If you are interested, you can see here the recent talk given by Arka in UW-EEresearch colloquium in Fall, 2014.

 Two main research themes in my group are: integrated low power hybrid silicon compatible photonic platform for optical communication and computing; and miniature optical systems (image sensor, microscope, spatial light modulator and spectrometer) based on nano-photonic devices.
 Some of the ongoing research projects are: